weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 		weave proxy is running

-3. To view a more detailed status of weave, type:
+3. To view a detailed status of weave:

          [vagrant@mesos-00 ~]$ sudo systemctl status weave weavedns weaveproxy

    You will see the following: